superpowers04/superpowers04/README.md

 I am currently a Minecraft Community Support Helper that is probably inactive a lot more than I should be and I am an admin for the Psych Engine Discord
 * If I say something that bothers you, Please let me know :>
-* Note that some of the things I say are NSFW(Mostly just sexual NSFW).
+* Note that some of the things I say or talk about are NSFW(Pretty much just sexual NSFW).
 I can avoid saying NSFW stuff in more professional settings(Minecraft Community Support for example), when talking to minors or if asked though.
 * **If talking about NSFW stuff bothers you, or you're underaged, Please tell me.**

 # The links to the funny extras